Vegan Baked Donuts with Almond Glaze

 Pro Tips

-- Let the donuts cool fully before glazing so it sticks better
+- Let the donuts cool fully before glazing, or the glaze will melt right off

-- Add the sprinkles while the glaze is still wet so they stick perfectly
+- Add the sprinkles while the glaze is wet so they stick perfectly

 - Mixing bowls